 After some initial testing, you conclude that the initial traction seems promising: every third visitor ends up making a booking on your site.
 You decide it is time to release the site to a bigger audience.

 As you are only launching in one city, you do not really care about reaching national newspapers.
 Since your audience is not that interested in tech or startups, you pass tech blogs.
-Product Hunt is also not relevant for you.
+Product Hunt is also not relevant to you.

 Instead, you focus solely on the biggest newspaper in your city.
 You figure your target audience still reads paper magazines, making it an effective way to get their attention.
 As a bonus, the paper has an online version as well.
 Since a story about a marketplace for personal trainers is not an interesting enough story as such, you dig up some statistics that show how much healthier people who use personal trainers are, and how big an impact using such services can have on one’s life.
 You accompany the story with a simple infographic.
 You manage to pitch this story to a reporter who you know through a friend, and they promise to write a story where your site is also mentioned.